Cervical Disc Protrusion

 - Traveling pain radiating along the nerve throughout the arm

 A patient’s specific disc protrusion symptoms depend on the location and severity of the problematic disc.
 This makes it particularly important to diagnose the origin of a disc protrusion correctly before treating the symptoms.
-Disc protrusions can be very difficult to locate, so a physician typically will rely on medical imagery such as an MRI or CT scan to confirm the presence of a protrusion and ensure that the patient’s symptoms are not related to another underlying issue.
+Disc protrusions can be difficult to locate, so a physician typically will rely on medical imagery such as an MRI or CT scan to confirm the presence of a protrusion and ensure that the patient’s symptoms are not related to another underlying issue.